mcwachira/Front-End-Mentor-Challanges/rest-countries-api-with-color-theme-switcher-master/README.md

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 - [Example resource 1](https://reactrouter.com/) - This  enabled me to understand how to use react-router-dom to create the navigation bar .
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author